-Parents sometimes wonder whether home-schooling is the right choice for their children’s education, especially with the practice becoming more popular in recent years.
+Families of students we tutor in Jersey and Guernsey sometimes wonder whether home-schooling could be the right choice for their children’s education, especially with the practice becoming more popular in recent years.

 So, what prompts parents to make the decision?

 1. Quality or Style of Education

 A lot of parents choose to opt for home-schooling after they have tried traditional schools and found fault with the curriculums.
 Schools in Jersey and Guernsey are generally of a good standard, however, they can be subject to following curriculums that are too rigid.